slikts/queueable/README.md

 for await (const event of queue) {
   console.log(event); // logs MouseEvent objects each time the mouse is clicked }
-// the event listener can be removed and stream closed wih .return() queue.return();
+// the event listener can be removed and stream closed with .return() queue.return();
 ```
 ### Basic stream transformations